Plan Your Visit

 Find out more about what makes Exmoor special.

 Like all the UK National Parks, Exmoor is free to enter, there are no gates and no opening and closing times.
-Look out for “Cairns” beside the roads as you enter Exmoor.
+Look out for “cairns” on the roadside as you enter the National Park.

 What can I do on Exmoor?